XinyaYang0506/CSC-395/README.md

 # SANDBOX
-This program will block system calls required by the child program.
+This program blocks system calls called by the child program.

 ## List of default blocked sys call:
 - **open, openat:** with O_RDONLY, O_WRONLY or O_RDWR flag;